alvaro20dam/alvaro20dam.github.io/_posts/2025-06-03-cinema-analysis.md

 3. `LEAST(..., 1)`: This is the clever part.
 The `LEAST` function ensures that the result of the division is never greater than 1.

-    * If a segment's average spending is, say, $300, and @P is $400, then $300/$400 = 0.75.
+    * If a segment's average spending is, say, $300, and `@P` is $400, then $300/$400 = 0.75.
 Their  `avg_incentive` is 0.75.
-    * If a segment's average spending is $500, and @P is $400, then $500/$400 = 1.25.
-The LEAST(1.25, 1) function caps this at 1.00.
+    * If a segment's average spending is $500, and `@P` is $400, then $500/$400 = 1.25.
+The `LEAST(1.25, 1)` function caps this at 1.00.
-    * Why cap it at 1?
-This makes incentivo_medio behave like a "completion rate" or "fit score" towards the subscription price.
+    * **Why cap it at 1?** This makes `avg_incentive` behave like a "completion rate" or "fit score" towards the subscription price.
 A value of 1 means, on average, the segment either meets or exceeds the proposed subscription price with their current spending, suggesting a very strong alignment.
 A value less than 1 indicates they are currently spending less than the proposed price.

-4. `ROUND(..., 3)`: Finally, we ROUND the result to three decimal places for clarity and conciseness in our output.
+4. `ROUND(..., 3)`: Finally, we `ROUND` the result to three decimal places for clarity and conciseness in our output.

-What Does `avg_incentive Tell Us for Pricing`?
+**What Does `avg_incentive` Tell Us for Pricing?**

 When we `GROUP BY segment` and look at the `avg_incentive` for each segment, we gain critical insight: